 Blockchain innovation is in constant flux.
 Just as Ethereum built on some of bitcoin’s shortcomings, EOS now claims to fix Ethereum’s flaws.
 The contender might beat Ethereum before it fixes its scalability woes.
-We’ve already written about how Hyperledger compares to Ethereum (Hyperledger vs Ethereum).
+We’ve already written about Hyperledger vs Ethereum where we compere the two.
 In this article, it’s EOS vs Ethereum.
 I would like to take a look at EOS as an alternative to Ethereum and compare the two.
 I will break down the main concepts of EOS, compare their mechanisms, and draw conclusions about the competing platforms.

 What is EOS?

 EOS is a smart contract blockchain platform created by a company called Block.one.
 The blockchain world first heard about EOS in 2017 and it quickly rose from just another blockchain project to compete with blockchain giant, Ethereum.
 It not only performs smart contracts but also creates fully decentralized applications that are indistinguishable from normal solutions.
 In other words, the idea behind EOS is to make applications look like they’re using a standard solution.
 EOS is so far the biggest ICO of all time raising a spectacular $4 billion in its funding rounds.

 Although EOS has similar goals as Ethereum, the way the platforms want to achieve those goals differ significantly.
 One major caveat is that EOS sacrifices strict decentralization for improvements in scalability and lower transaction costs.
 Let’s take a closer look.